yehia67/documentation/node-software/0.1/iri/concepts/the-ledger.md

 # The ledger

-**Nodes keep a record of all valid transactions that they receive by storing them in a ledger, which is an embedded, append-only RocksDB database.
-The collective database of all nodes in an IOTA network makes up the Tangle.**
+**Nodes attach transactions to the Tangle by appending them to their local append-only RocksDB database called the ledger.**

-The ledger is the primary data source for a node.
-The data in the ledger is a complete history of all the valid transactions that a node has received.
+When a node receives a new transaction, it checks that it has the history its children.
+If the node is missing any transactions, it starts to ask its neighbors for them in a process called solidification.

-## Ledger solidification
+## Solidification

-Ledger solidification is the process by which a node receives the history of all [milestones](root://the-tangle/0.1/concepts/the-coordinator.md) in the [Tangle](root://the-tangle/0.1/introduction/overview.md).
+Solidification is the process by which a node receives the history of all [milestones](root://iota-basics/0.1/concepts/the-tangle.md#milestones) in the [Tangle](root://iota-basics/0.1/concepts/the-tangle.md).

 When a node starts running, it starts to request the transactions that each milestone references (its history), starting from an **entry point milestone** and ending at the latest one.